 These two sets of steps are still basically brick but one with the concrete cast tread that is made to suite a riser height of two beds of brick and the other we built with the flower gardens on the side of an entry but used sandstone slabs made and cut to size, makes a beautiful entry to the front door but can be a little costly.

 These of course are the basic form of steps, easy to build and will suite any back yard or garden. the whole construction works off the bottom step where the side returns are cut into any bank providing they disappear in length they will look good. they have to be level in every direction. if you intend however to infill the tread with pavers of a masonry product of sorts then it will be best to have a slight fall out to the front for water runoff.

-The timber sleepers is 150mm (6″) so you can see that it’s already conforming without any ripping or cutting the timber down.
+The timber sleepers are 150mm (6″) so you can see that it’s already conforming without any ripping or cutting the timber down.

 These steps are great for very shallow banks that you don’t want to just walk down, keeping the garden traffic confined to where you want them to go, plants either side will also help define it as the path you want everyone to take.